Hungry? your place is set at adelaide's best restaurants.

 3. Madre, Adelaide CBD

-Sea water from the oceans of Puglia, Tipo 00 flour sourced straight from Italy and a little bit of science are the secrets behind Adelaide’s best traditional Napoli-style pizza.
+Sea water from the Mediterranean, Tipo 00 flour sourced straight from Italy and a little bit of science are the secrets behind Adelaide’s best traditional Napoli-style pizza.
 The result?
 A light, airy and down-right delicious pizza base that has rightly earned Madre a place on our list of Adelaide’s best restaurants.
 It’s little wonder the pizza is so good, Madre is from the same team behind McLaren Vale’s Pizzateca and head pizzaiolo Ettore Bertonati has a PhD in chemistry.
 Madre's menu features eight minimally topped but flavour-packed pizzas, calzone and a huge range of sides and salads, and the extensive Italian wine selection is equally exciting.
 Vegan Mozarella is available too, for your herbivore friends.
 Can’t decide?
 Leave it up to the chefs and sample the best bits of the menu with the shared degustation.